AndriiHeonia/pixfinder/README.md

 ### find

-Starts searching from start point and returns object that belongs to it.
+Starts searching from the start point and returns one object that belongs to this point.
 This method should be useful for example if you want to highlight building under the mouse cursor.

 <table>
     <thead>